w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::

-It is possible to vote without locking at all, but your vote is worth a small fraction of a normal vote, given your stake.
+It is possible to vote without locking, but your vote is worth a small fraction of a normal vote, given your stake.
 At the same time, holding only a small amount of tokens does not mean that the holder cannot influence the referendum result, thanks to time-locking or **voluntary locking** (see below).

 ### Voluntary Locking

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} utilizes an idea called voluntary locking that allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated by the following formula:
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} utilizes an idea called voluntary locking that allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens; hence, the number of votes for each token holder will be calculated by the following formula:

 ```